 What is the AADSAS?

 The American Dental Education Association’s Associated American Dental Schools Application Service (ADEA AADSAS) is the centralized application service for all U.S. dental schools.
-For the 2017–2018 application cycle, it opened up on June 1st.
+For the 2018–2019 application cycle, it “soft-opened” on May 15th, and officially opened up on June 5th.
 We’ve put together a guide with info and tips about the sections of the application.
 Be sure to check out the ADEA’s application instructions for more info, and remember that you can contact the ADEA AADSAS for further assistance:

 - Phone: 617-612-2045